TheAmazingLooser/PixInsight_TypeScript_Definitions/README.md

 ```

 ## Limitation
-- [ ] Constants are not properly imported (to remain version independency)
+- [ ] Constants are not properly imported (to remain version independent)
 - [x] ~~Classes do not follow the proper way of how the PJSR wants to get classes defined.~~ With the custom transformer, this now works like a charme!
 - [ ] No real method to use precompiler instructions from PI (`#include`,...)